samba-in-kubernetes/samba-operator/docs/design/crd-proposal-phase1.md

   more source for AD join information.
   * `userJoin` - A subsection of config data configuring join based on username and password information stored in a secret.
-    * `Secret` - string - the name of a secret that stores join auth data.
+    * `secret` - string - the name of a secret that stores join auth data.
-    * `Key` - string - the name of the key within the secret storing the data (optional)
+    * `key` - string - the name of the key within the secret storing the data (optional)